IBM/actionspz/docs/FAQ.md

 unsure, our team can work with your project to make this determination, and identify the steps that may need to be taken to on-board your project.

+## Are the runner images used for the jobs ephemeral?

+Yes, the runners are ephemeral.
+For every job, a new runner is allocated and then deleted once the job completes.

 ## How do I report a problem?

 Please use the [issue tracker](https://github.com/IBM/actionspz/issues) in this